 - McGregor, William.
 Handbook of Kimberley languages, Volume 1: General information.
 Pacific Linguistics, C-105, Canberra, 1988

 - Nash, David.
 "Historical linguistic geography of south-east Western Australia," in Henderson, John and Nash, David (eds.,).
 Language in Native Title.
 Canberra: AIATSIS Native Title Research Unit, Aboriginal Studies Press, 2002, pp. 205-30

 - Thieberger, Nicholas.
 Handbook of WA Aboriginal Languages south of the Kimberley Region.
 Canberra: Pacific Linguistics, 1993 (out of print, but see the online version created in 1994)

-Project Manager: Assoc.
-Professor Nick Thieberger, Linguistics, School of Languages and Linguistics, The University of Melbourne
+Associate Professor Nick Thieberger, Linguistics, School of Languages and Linguistics, The University of Melbourne